 CCI endorses activities that improve hunting and fishing within the state that are consistent with local authority while minimizing and mitigating impacts from hunting and fishing on other affected areas and private property.
-Management of predatory animals is vital, and the legislature should provide funding to help offset associated costs.
-Moreover, it is critical that reasonable reimbursement be provided for damage to crops, depredation, and other such losses of private property caused by wildlife.
+CCI supports mManagement of predatory animals is vital, and the legislature should provide seeks funding from the Legislature to help offset these associated costs.
+Moreover, it is critical that reasonable reimbursement be provided for damage to crops, depredation, and other such losses of private property CCI supports reasonable reimbursement for damage to crops and other private property caused by wildlife.
+CCI supports efforts to amend the Endangered Species Act in order to improve flexibility under the act.
+CCI demands consideration of sound-science, cost-benefit and economic impact analyses and recovery plans when proposing species for listing and balancing of the impact of the Endangered Species Act with that of other legislation.
+CCI supports proactive and creative efforts to restore or reintroduce endangered species considering all potential impacts and subject to local government involvement and approval.